 This will allow you to remotely assign screens and loops to it, and manage the Raspberry Pi settings (like sleep schedule, wifi network and more) directly in your DAKboard account.
 In the "Displays & Devices" section, click the "Add" button, select "Add your own Display", give it a name and click "Save changes".
 A serial number will be generated which you can use below.

-To add the serial number and ID to the Pi, plug a USB keyboard into a USB port on the Raspberry Pi and then:
+To add the serial number and ID to the Pi, plug a USB keyboard into a USB port and then:

 - Press Ctrl-Alt-T to bring up a black terminal window.

 - Type the command: sudo /var/www/init.sh and press enter.

 - Enter your serial number, then press enter.

 - This will apply your serial number/ID and restart the device.

 Once it comes back up, it should be showing the serial number and ID on the setup screen.
 You can then follow the instructions on screen to connect your device to the network and add it to your DAKboard account under "Displays".